co-cddo/data-catalogue-metadata/readme.md

 endpoint location (an URL) provided by the Data Marketplace.
 The characteristics of the request determine the response and the API specification defines the relationship between the request and the expected response.

-The Project’s API Specification is stored at /api_specification
+The Data Marketplace API Specification is stored at /api_specification

 ### API Actions